Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • walks every day for 2 hours;

-• a ban on active and passive smoking;
+• ban on active and passive smoking;

 • moderate physical activity;

-• well-formulated diet.
+• well-designed diet.

 Prevention of hypercapnia includes:

-• maintenance of anesthesia machines in perfect condition;
+• keeping anesthesia machines in perfect condition;

 • daily walks;